Post in collaboration with Grand Designs Live

 Founded on the premise that good design can help mitigate climate change, perfectly echoing the ethos behind Kevin’s Green Heroes, Tala believe that beautiful objects and efficient technology belong together.
 This brand combines the best of British design with superior componentry, selecting methods and materials on their environmental impact, and remaining committed to reducing carbon emissions in the atmosphere.

-Would you ever consider designing and putting together a self-build property?
+Are self-build homes something you’d ever consider?
 Let me know in the comments below.

 *Post in collaboration with Grand Designs Live but thoughts, as always, my own.